 \begin{lemma} Let $X$ be a Hilbert space, and $A$ be the generator of a $C_0$-semigroup $T$.
 Then, $T$ is similar to a contraction semigroup if and only if there exists an equivalent scalar product $\langle \cdot,\cdot\rangle_{new}$ in $X$ such that $A$ is dissipative, i.e.\

 \end{lemma}

-The following result settles existence of coercive, quadratic Lyapunov functions for systems with bounded $B$. \begin{theorem} Let $X$ be a Hilbert space, $B\in L(U,X)$ and let $A$ generate an exponentially stable semigroup $T$ on $X$.
-The following statements are equivalent: \begin{enumerate}[label=(\roman*)] \item There is a coercive, quadratic $L^2$-ISS Lyapunov function for \eqref{eq:Linear_System}. \item There is a coercive, quadratic Lyapunov function for \eqref{eq:Linear_System} with $B=0$. \item There is an equivalent scalar product $\langle \cdot,\cdot\rangle_{new}$ such that $A$ is dissipative, i.e.
+The following result settles the existence of coercive, quadratic Lyapunov functions for systems with bounded $B$. \begin{theorem} Let $X$ be a Hilbert space, $B\in L(U,X)$, and let $A$ generate an exponentially stable semigroup $T$ on $X$.
+The following statements are equivalent: \begin{enumerate}[label=(\roman*)] \item There exists a coercive, quadratic $L^2$-ISS Lyapunov function for \eqref{eq:Linear_System}. \item There exists a coercive, quadratic Lyapunov function for \eqref{eq:Linear_System} with $B=0$. \item There exists an equivalent scalar product $\langle \cdot,\cdot\rangle_{new}$ such that $A$ is dissipative, i.e.

 and $x\mapsto \scalp{x}{x}_{new} = \|x\|^2_{new}$ is a quadratic ISS Lyapunov function for \eqref{eq:Linear_System}.

 \item There exists an equivalent scalar product $\langle \cdot,\cdot\rangle_{new}$ such that $A$ is dissipative.